pimms/cish/README.md

 variables must have been declared, expected parameters must be passed, dereferencing an `int` makes no sense, etc.

+Note that because I have no idea what I'm really doing, the "execution tree" I'm referring to is called `cish::AST` in the code :)

 ## Virtual Machine

 ### Memory Allocation